Man cannot discover new oceans unless he has the courage to lose sight of the shore.Andre Gide

 Scorpion Canyon Loop

 This 4.5-mile long trail begins from Scorpion beach and can be categorized anywhere between a moderate and a strenuous hike.
 The trail can prove challenging but compensates the hikers by showcasing some wonderful views.
 Because it is located in a hilly area, the trail is a great place to hike in the early morning or late afternoon.
 If you want to avoid a steep climb, you can begin your hike from the oil well and move toward the campground.
+We think this is one of the best hikes in the Channel Islands.

 Historic Ranch Trail